benrs/OOProject/README.md

 npm install
 bower install
 ```
-Afterwards you can run the server by naviagting to the NodeServer/ directory and running:
+Afterwards you can run the server by navigating to the NodeServer/ directory and running:

 ```
 node server.js